On birth of discrete Lorenz attractors under bifurcations of 3D maps with nontransversal heteroclinic cycles: INTRODUCTION

+Since its discovery, the Lorenz attractor became an important object of the theory of dynamical systems.
+The reason is that it is a strange attractor that preserves its strangeness under small perturbations.
+It means that bifurcations may occur inside the attractor, but they do not lead to the appearance of simple attractors e.g. stable periodic orbits.
+Indeed, in the Lorenz attractor, while changing the parameters, numerous homoclinic bifurcations occur, but they lead only to the appearance and disappearance of saddle periodic orbits.
+Based on this, the Lorenz attractor is an object that can be observed in applications and experiments: even when the parameter values and initial conditions are given with tolerance, one can be sure that the trajectory still converges to a chaotic attractor rather than a periodic orbit with a large period.

+This is not the case for many other known types of attractors, such as the Henon attractor, R\"ossler attractor, attractor in the Chua's circuit.
+These attractors exist for certain parameter values, but in any neighborhood of these values there exist systems with stable periodic orbits.
+Such attractors are called quasiattractors in the classification by Afraimovich and Shilnikov in \cite{AS83}.
+The Lorenz attracror belongs to the class of genuine strange attractors according to this classification.

+It is known that the Lorenz attractor contains infinitely many saddle periodic orbits, and their stable and unstable manifolds intersect transversely.
+In paper \cite{TS98} an example of a {\em wild spiral attractor} was presented, in which stable and unstable sets in the chaotic attractor can have tangencies.
+In bifurcations breaking those tangencies, stable periodic orbits still do not appear, so that the attractor is also genuine.
+The wild spiral attractor belongs to the class of {\em wild hyperbolic attractors}, introduced and described in \cite{TS98}.

+Another representative of this class is the discrete Lorenz attractor (see the definition in \cite{GGOT13}).
+It can be regarded as a time-discretization of a classical Lorenz attractor under a periodic non-autonomous perturbation \cite{TS08}.
+They can be met in applications, in particular, in the nonholonomic rattleback model \cite{GGK13} or a two-component convection \cite{EM18}.
+Discrete Lorenz attractors are known to be born at local bifurcations of periodic orbits having three or more multipliers lying on the unit circle.
+The following 3D H\'enon map

-controlled by three independent parameters $M_1$, $M_2$ and $B$ is an example of such a model.
-In papers \cite{GOST05, GMO06, GGOT13} it was shown that map (\ref{H3D}) possesses a discrete Lorenz-like attractor in some open parameter domain near point $(M_1=1/4, B=1, M_2 = 1)$, where the map has a fixed point with the triplet $(-1,-1,+1)$ of multipliers.
+controlled by three independent parameters $M_1$, $M_2$ and $B$ is an example of a model that can undergo such codimension-three bifurcations.
+In papers \cite{GOST05, GMO06, GGOT13} it was proved that map (\ref{H3D}) possesses a discrete Lorenz-like attractor in some open parameter domain near point $(M_1=1/4, B=1, M_2 = 1)$, where the map has a fixed point with the triplet $(-1,-1,+1)$ of multipliers.
+The flow normal form of this bifurcation, after rescaling the coordinates and time, can be brought to the Shimizu-Morioka system:

+This system possesses the Lorenz attractor in some open domain of parameters as proved in \cite{CTZ18}.
+Then, map (\ref{H3D}) can be regarded as a time-shift map of periodically perturbed system (\ref{sm}).
+By \cite{TS08}, such a discretization has a chaotic attractor, that was called the discrete Lorenz attractor in \cite{GGOT13}.